The Durham Mysteries were last performed in 2010. Ten modern plays based on the Medieval Mystery Plays.

 But perhaps this is to be expected.
 The original Mystery Cycles were the Church’s way of telling the Bible stories to an illiterate people.
 They told many more stories than we see here.
 In The Durham Mysteries we are seeing an attempt by different authors to look at the stories from a modern perspective.
 There is much comedy in God’s Day Off and Noah and the Fludd.
 However, the underlying message is the same; God is quick to anger and punish.

 Reviews and Thoughts on the Durham Mysteries

 It is also really not possible to review this production (these productions?) in the normal way.
 With so many different performance styles and a vast range of performing experience from primary school children through street dancers to professional actors, there is no one standard that can be applied to all.
 Well, except to answer the questions, do the plays succeed in what they set out to do?

 The answer is yes, they do.
-One could pick faults, of course, but if the aim of the project is to give a modern reaction to a set of stories which are part of the bedrock of our civilisation and to present that reaction (as the Mysteries did in their time) through what nowadays we are pleased to call community groups, then this is a success.
-Indeed, it is an impressive achievement, from the writers, the performers, the directors (professionals), the organisers and indeed the funders who, in these straitened times, deserve a huge amount of credit for having the courage to invest in such a project.
+One could pick faults, of course.
+However, if the aim of the Durham Mysteries project is to give a modern reaction to a set of stories which are part of the bedrock of our civilisation, and to present that reaction (as the Mystery Plyas did in their time) through what nowadays we are pleased to call community groups, then this is a success.
+Indeed, it is an impressive achievement.
+This is true of the writers, the performers, the directors (professionals), the organisers and indeed the funders.
+In these straitened times, they especially deserve a huge amount of credit for having the courage to invest in such a project.
 It is a massive project and it all came together on the day to give the very large audience a thoroughly enjoyable five and a half hours.
 And it didn’t rain!